 Inside the wedding planner-couple relationship from the perspective of a wedding planner.
 An authentic look at how emotions play a lead role in this career.
 Have you ever wondered what it’s like to have a job in an industry based largely on how people feel?
 Is it ever possible to care too much?
+Or if you haven’t met the one yet, you can try meeting a few candidates on sites like skip the games jacksonville.

 I’m often asked about what it’s like to be a wedding planner.
 Usually, people want to hear the crazy bride stories or anything worthy of a reality show.
 My career is frequently seen as “luxurious” and “fun”.
 From the outside looking in, it appears I have somewhat of a dream job.
 But that’s because not only do most people have no idea what I actually do (especially when I’m not physically at a wedding), but they also only see the finished product in pictures.
 That product being a happy couple at a beautiful wedding.